-The outcome of your research question may be in the form of a description.
+The outcome of your research question may be as a description.
 The description contextualizes the situation, explains something about the subjects or respondents of the study.
 It also provides the reader with an overview of your research.

-Below are examples of research questions for Research Outcome Number 1 on research about teachers.
+Below are examples of research questions for Research Outcome Number 1 on research about this hypothetical study.

 - What is the demographic profile of the teachers in terms of age, gender, educational attainment, civil status, and number of training attended?

-- How much time do teachers devote in preparing their lessons?
+- How much time do teachers devote to preparing their lessons?

 - What teaching styles are used by teachers in managing their students?